intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

-IETF is when the information being transmitted is based of already existing IETF consensus such as an IETF document that has some level of agreement within the IETF or general information about process or (wg) scope.
+IETF is when the information being transmitted is based of already existing IETF consensus such as an IETF document that has some level of agreement within the IETF or general information about process or (WG) scope.
 When sending such statements for pure information sharing purposes, the chairs or AD might not reach out for consensus.